hoplon/hoplon/doc/Getting-Started.md

 When the application is compiled the output files _resources/public/index.html_ and _resources/public/main.js_ are produced.

-The ClojureScript HTML syntax follows the following conventions:

-* An element is represented as a list enclosed in parentheses.
-* The first item in the list must be the element's tag name.
-* The second item may be an attribute map with keyword keys if the element has attribute nodes.
-* The rest of the items are the element's children and may be text or element nodes.
-* Text nodes are represented as strings or `($text "Value")`.
-* Parentheses may be omitted around elements which have no children or attributes.

 Note that the script element has been removed in the sexp version.
 The script element in the HTML version serves simply to splice the lisp expressions it contains into the surrounding HTML markup.
 This is necessary when working in